Are you having a rough day?

 However, when you take ownership of your rough day, you are able to decide what changes you need to make and move on and do better.

-Second, ask yourself what is different about today that is making it a rough day?
+Second, ask yourself what is different about today?

 Did something happen differently?